brodybits/insecure-sqlite-fauxcrypt-batch-connection-core-preview-wip0101/README.md

 ### Apache Cordova demo app

-Demonstrates using accessing a database file on Apache Cordova, with a little help from `cordova-sqlite-storage-file`:
+Demonstrates using accessing a database file with an encryption key on Apache Cordova, with a little help from `cordova-sqlite-storage-file`:

 ```js
 document.addEventListener('deviceready', onReady)